ACCOUNTS AND PASSWORDS

 The REDCap project at the University of Chicago is hosted and managed by the Center for Research Informatics and funded by the Biological Sciences Division and by the Institute for Translational Medicine, CTSA grant number UL1 TR000430 from the National Institutes of Health.

-For grants and IRB documentation, investigators may use the following language:
+For grants and IRB documentation:

-A: Study investigators can cite the publication below in study manuscripts using REDCap for data collection and management.
+Study investigators can cite the publication below in study manuscripts using REDCap for data collection and management.
 Please note that any publication that results from a project utilizing REDCap should cite grant support UL1 TR000430 from NCATS/NIH.

 Study data were collected and managed using REDCap electronic data capture tools hosted at the University of Chicago(1).
 REDCap (Research Electronic Data Capture) is a secure, web-based application designed to support data capture for research studies, providing: 1) an intuitive interface for validated data entry; 2) audit trails for tracking data manipulation and export procedures; 3) automated export procedures for seamless data downloads to common statistical packages; and 4) procedures for importing data from external sources.